Alcohol and Drug Education

 Amnesty Policy

-The Amnesty protocol applies to straightforward cases of alcohol or other drug-related emergencies or sexual misconduct.
-The Amnesty protocol does not excuse co-occurring Student Code of Conduct infractions or other incidents related or unrelated to the medical emergency.
+Student Code of Conduct infractions or other incidents related or unrelated to the

-“The health and safety of every student at Manhattanville College is of utmost importance.
-The College recognizes that students who have been drinking and/or using drugs (whether such use is voluntary or involuntary) at the time that violence, including but not limited to medical emergencies, domestic violence, dating violence, stalking, or sexual assault occurs may be hesitant to report such incidents due to fear of potential consequences for their own conduct.
-The College strongly encourages students to report domestic violence, dating violence, stalking, or sexual assault to College officials.
+“The health and safety of every student at Manhattanville University is of utmost importance.
+The University recognizes that students who have been drinking and/or using drugs (whether such use is voluntary or involuntary) at the time that violence, including but not limited to medical emergencies, domestic violence, dating violence, stalking, or sexual assault occurs may be hesitant to report such incidents due to fear of potential consequences for their own conduct.
+The University strongly encourages students to report domestic violence, dating violence, stalking, or sexual assault to University officials.
 A bystander acting in good faith or a reporting individual (complainant) acting in good faith that discloses any incident of domestic violence, dating violence, stalking, or sexual assault to Manhattanville officials or law enforcement will not be subject to Manhattanville’s Code of Conduct action for violations of alcohol and/or drug use policies occurring at or near the time of the commission of the domestic violence, dating violence, stalking, or sexual assault.”

 Amnesty Protocol – Educational Follow Up